• Skip to primary navigation

 By Jen

 We love playing and crafting with recyclables.
-Things that might be considered “junk” are some of our favourite craft supplies.
-So, when we were setting about to create another one of our fun STEM activities for kids, we decided to reach into our recycling bin. cork raft challenge for kids pin
+Things that might be considered "junk" are some of our favorite craft supplies.
+So, when we were setting about to create another one of our fun STEM activities for kids, we decided to reach into our recycling bin.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.